Chris Myers (New Jersey politician): Election results

 On November 4, 2008, after polls closed, the 3rd district race was the last one to be called in New Jersey.
 With 100% of precincts reporting, Myers lost narrowly to Adler, with 48.4% to his 51.6%.

 Sex scandal

-On October 22, 2011, an alleged extra-marital affair was reported on a website about an encounter in a California hotel with Myers.
+On October 22, 2011, an extra-marital affair was reported on a website about an encounter in a California hotel with Myers.

 Myers vehemently denied the accusation.
 Shortly afterwards, he was placed on administrative leave from Lockheed Martin.

-However, in an interview with The Courier Post Thursday Oct.
+However, in an interview with The Courier-Post Thursday Oct.
 27, 2011, he said that he would not resign as Medford's mayor, but he did not deny the allegations made on an anonymous website that he had paid for gay sex while visiting California the previous October.
-When asked by The Courier Post if he was "gay or bisexual", Myers replied “I’m not commenting on my personal life.”
+When asked by The Courier-Post if he was "gay or bisexual", Myers replied “I’m not commenting on my personal life.”

 On December 5, Myers submitted his resignation from the Medford Township council.